vitistack/kubevirt-operator/docs/automatic-config-assignment.md

 **Result:**

-- Error: "machine default/broken-vm has no KubevirtConfig reference and no KubevirtConfigs are available in namespace kubevirt-configs"
+- Error: "machine default/broken-vm has no KubevirtConfig reference and no KubevirtConfigs are available"
 - Machine enters error state
 - Event recorded on Machine object